-User Advantage of LAM:

-A) Benefits to Mother:
+User Advantage of LAM : A) Benefits to Mother:

-- Contraceptive protection - The Lactational Amenorrhea Method is a short-term family planning method based on the natural effect of breastfeeding on fertility.
+- Contraceptive protection The Lactational Amenorrhea Method is a short-term family planning method based on the natural effect of breastfeeding on fertility.
 The lactational amenorrhea method requires 3 conditions.
-All 3 must be met: - her menstrual period has not returned since delivery - baby is fully or nearly fully breastfed and is fed often, day and night (no interval of >4-6 hours between breastfeeds) - Fully breastfeeding means exclusive breastfeeding (the infant receives no other liquid or food, not even water, in addition to breast milk) and almost-exclusive breastfeeding (the infant receives vitamins, water, juice, or other nutrients once in a while) - baby is less than six months old.
+All 3 must be met: - her menstrual period has not returned since delivery - baby is fully or nearly fully breastfed and is fed often, day and night (no interval of >4-6 hours between breastfeeds) Fully breastfeeding means exclusive breastfeeding (the infant receives no other liquid or food, not even water, in addition to breast milly) and almost eveloping.

+liquid or food, not even water, in addition to breast milk) and almost-exclusive breastfeeding (the infant receives vitamins, water, juice, or other nutrients once in a while)

+• baby is less than six months old.